 The Master of Management is a cohort program, which means that you will remain with the same group of individuals throughout the 10-month program.

-A typical cohort will be between 30 and 45 students.
+A typical cohort will have 45 to 60 students.

 Integrated across the program are opportunities to network with your classmates, other students at Haskayne, faculty, alumni and business leaders.
 These networking opportunities will take numerous forms from guest speakers to workshops and receptions.

 The Master of Management program is an immersive experience whereby students are encouraged to take advantage of the myriad of experiential opportunities, workshops, and events available in addition to a heavy, compressed, and accelerated workload of study.
-As such, part-time work, although possible, is not recommended.
+Expect to dedicate 40+ hours a week to the MMgmt program, as such, work is not recommended.

 The program is a mix of qualitative and quantitative courses.
 There are workshops and tutorials designed to help students meet expectations in each of these areas.
 You will also have access to online learning modules that will help you prepare for some courses in advance.

-At this time, there is only one intake annually in early May.
+There is only one intake annually in Fall.

 The program is intensive and completed in ten months.
-It begins in early May and runs until the end of February.
+It begins in the Fall term and runs until the end of June.

 Yes.
 Master of Management students have a dedicated career coach who will run workshops to help you with develop your career readiness skills, résumé, cover letter, and interview skills.
 Additionally, the career coach will set up panel discussions and industry events to support career exploration, practicing business communication and to facilitate networking.